KevinITS-site/KevinITS-site.github.io/another-page.md

 } <br>
 </p>

 The results of this query were just two, however we noticed that they were related to the same event: “Gonzaga.
 La Celeste Galleria”.
 We thus remarked that no information was provided about the exact location of the event.
-To retrieve this missing information, we used the zero-shot prompting technique on Chat GPT.
+To retrieve this missing information, we used the zero-shot prompting technique on ChatGPT.
 The exact prompt was: “Where did the event "Gonzaga, La Celeste Galleria" take place?” and this was the answer:

 ![bild9](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/4b9adb47-8ba2-43be-9689-54bfa1371cb5)